Towards Onboard Continuous Change Detection for Floods: Results and Discussion

-The choice of parameters $d$ and $r$ directly influences the amount of onboard storage needed to operate on a large land area.
-Based on the experiments in the previous sections, the final HiT configuration is $d=24$, $r^2=64$ for the embedding at fusion stage 5.
-As performance during the experiments with these values was still comparable to the baseline model (Fig.\ref{fig:dim}, Fig.\ref{fig:tokens}).
-Similarly to the experimental setup, five models with the same configuration were trained and the best-performing model achieved an F1-score $0.479$, which is comparable to the best baseline result $0.516$.
-Moreover, we measured its inference speed on Jetson Orin Nano\cite{jetson} (8GB version running in 15W power mode) to be 43 FPS using PyTorch~\cite{paszke2019pytorch} on GPU.
+In this section, we evaluate the performance of the HiT-PrithVi ($d=24$, $r^2=64$, $k=5$) against against the bi-temporal PrithVi-tiny baseline and ContUrbanCD~\cite{hafner2025continuous}, a model originally designed for urban change detection.
+To ensure statistical significance, all models were trained five times from different random initializations.
+The results are summarized in Table~\ref{tab:comparison}.

+The results highlight a critical trade-off between peak performance and operational reliability.
+While ContUrbanCD achieved the highest single-run F1-score $0.740$ (compared to HiT-Prithvi with $0.48$ and bi-temporal baseline with $0.52$), its high standard deviation $\pm0.26$ indicates extreme training instability and a tendency to overfit.
+Furthermore, with 25M parameters, ContUrbanCD exceeds the memory constraints of our target hardware, the Jetson Orin Nano (8GB), and is included here only as a performance reference.
+In contrast, \textbf{HiT} achieves a more favorable balance for onboard deployment.
+Despite being smaller than the baseline (7.8M vs 8.5M parameters), it maintains comparable mean performance.
+Most importantly, HiT drastically reduces the required input data size from $2\times$ (two full images) to nearly $1\times$ ($1.0039\times$) by utilizing History Embedding (see Section~\ref{sec:footprint}).
+This reduction is pivotal for continuous monitoring, as it minimizes the onboard memory overhead required to store historical reference states.

 For visual reference, the output of the models for the Laos test scene are presented in Fig.~\ref{fig:laos-results}.
-It is important to emphasize that the model was not able to successfully detect small changes, which is probably due to its size and dataset size, as the baseline model could not do it either (remaining test results are in Appendix~\ref{app:results}).
-However, this is not an issue in real-world applications, as in that case the image can be sent to Earth for further processing.
-Surprisingly, for images without change, the model produces almost no false positives, which is really important for the use case.
+It is important to emphasize that HiT-PrithVi and baseline model were not able to successfully detect small changes, probably due to number of training parameter size and amount of training data.
+Surprisingly, for images without change, the model produces almost no false positives, which is really important for the target use case.
+We discuss the errors in Section~\ref{sec:error_analysis}.